andrewbranch/docs/modules/01_Theory.md

 The detected module format of input files is used by TypeScript to ensure it emits the output syntax that Node.js expects in each output file.
 If TypeScript were to emit `/example.js` with `import` and `export` statements in it, Node.js would crash when parsing the file.
 If TypeScript were to emit `/main.mjs` with `require` calls, Node.js would crash during evaluation.
 Beyond emit, the module format is also used to determine rules for type checking and module resolution, which we’ll discuss in the following sections.

 It’s worth mentioning again that TypeScript’s behavior in `--module node16` and `--module nodenext` is entirely motivated by Node.js’s behavior.
 Since TypeScript’s goal is to catch potential runtime errors at compile time, it needs a very accurate model of what will happen at runtime.
 This fairly complex set of rules for module kind detection is _necessary_ for checking code that will run in Node.js, but is likely to be _entirely incorrect_ if applied to non-Node.js hosts.
-[TODO: link to guide on choosing compiler options]

 ### Input module syntax